The Teradata Transient Journal

 INSERT INTO target SELECT col FROM table2;

-If we want to avoid the usage of the transient journal for both INSERT INTO statements, we can achieve this by rewriting the query as below, using a UNION:
+To avoid using the transient journal for both INSERT INTO statements, we can rewrite the query using a UNION:

 INSERT INTO target SELECT col FROM table1 UNION ALL SELECT col FROM table2;